PRP + OMT: Why the Most Forward-Thinking Pain Practices in 2026 Combine Both

 Who Is a Good Candidate for PRP + OMT Combination Therapy

-The patients who benefit most from combination therapy are those who have both: structural dysfunction that is altering how load is distributed through damaged tissue, and tissue damage that requires active biological stimulation to achieve meaningful repair.
+The patients who benefit most from combination therapy are those with both: structural dysfunction that is altering how load is distributed through damaged tissue, and tissue damage that requires active biological stimulation.
 This pattern is extremely common in:

 How This Works in Practice

-The interventional procedures that require hospital resources — certain imaging-guided injections, surgical consultations — are handled through Dr. Knopp's hospital practice at Hartford HealthCare, where the full interventional toolkit is available.
-The structural assessment, the OMT, and the PRP that can be delivered in an office setting are handled here, in a concierge model that allows the time and attention that a complex pain evaluation requires.
+The interventional procedures that require hospital resources are handled through Dr. Knopp's practice at Hartford HealthCare, where the full interventional toolkit is available.
+The structural assessment, the OMT, and the PRP delivered in an office setting are handled here, in a concierge model that allows the time and attention that a complex pain evaluation requires.

 Could you benefit from both?